Andrew Lesnie: Career

-He was educated at Sydney Grammar School.
-Andrew was well liked and popular at school.
-Lesnie finished 6th form and his Higher School Certificate in 1974.
-He started his career in 1978 as an assistant camera operator on the film Patrick (1978) while he was still in school at Australian Film, Television and Radio School (AFTRS).
+Lesnie started his career as an assistant camera operator on the film Patrick (1978) while still studying at the Australian Film, Television and Radio School (AFTRS).

 His first job after graduation in 1979 was as a cameraman on the Logie Award-winning Australian magazine-style afternoon TV show Simon Townsend's Wonder World.
 Simon Townsend gave Lesnie almost daily opportunities to develop his craft with little restriction over a wide variety of stories and situations, and to experiment with camera and lighting techniques in hundreds of locations and situations.
 After two years of working on the show, Lesnie moved on to numerous Australian film and television productions, including the mini-series Bodyline.

-Later, he worked as a second camera assistant on the film The Killing of Angel Street (1981).
+He later worked as a second camera assistant on the film The Killing of Angel Street (1981).

-Lesnie would then go on to develop his craft as he photographed films such as Stations (1983), The Delinquents (1989), Temptation of the Monk (1993), and Spider and Rose (1994).
+Lesnie would then go on to develop his craft as he photographed films like Stations (1983), The Delinquents (1989), Temptation of the Monk (1993), and Spider and Rose (1994).